htgt/Design-Creation/README.md

 DESIGN-CREATION
 ===============

-Create a knock out design for a given target.
+Create a Knock-Out design for a given target.

 Below the basic plan for the software is explained.